-Making room for offshore marine aquaculture and renewable energy: Empirical evaluation and bioeconomic marine spatial planning of aquaculture farms and wind energy facilities in California's nearshore and offshore waters in relation to wild-catch fishery, marine conservation and other ecosystem services.
+- Making room for offshore marine aquaculture and renewable energy: Empirical evaluation and bioeconomic marine spatial planning of offshore aquaculture farms and wind energy facilities in relation to wild-catch fishery, marine conservation and other ecosystem services.

-Avoiding the cliff edge: Empirical and bioeconomic evaluation of how marine ecosystem stressors (e.g., fishing, pollution, climate change, etc.) can synergistically affect undesirable, nonlinear changes in ecosystem state and resilience.
+- Avoiding the cliff edge: Empirical and bioeconomic evaluation of how marine ecosystem stressors (e.g., fishing, pollution, climate change, etc.) synergistically drive undesirable, nonlinear changes in ecosystem state and resilience.

-Finding Nemo: Integrating empirical genetic, oceanographic, geochemical and ecological methods for measuring spatial and temporal patterns of larval dispersal and recruitment (i.e., realized population connectivity) in open-coast marine species populations.
+- Finding Nemo: Integrating empirical genomic, oceanographic, geochemical and ecological methods for measuring spatial and temporal patterns and drivers of larval dispersal and recruitment (i.e., realized population connectivity) in open-coast marine species populations.